LuizRamos19/backend-test/README.md

 1. Create a REST API that should receive by request all the transactions to be processed:
     1. The API should receive the transaction data and send to a Kafka topic.
 2. Create a Worker Service to consume the message produced by the API to the Kafka, process each transaction and convert the transaction amount (TransactionAmount) in American dollar (USD):
     1. Use the API https://v6.exchangerate-api.com/v6/{API_KEY}/latest/USD and the column (TransactionCurrencyCode) from the sample file for the exchange rate conversion.
-The values returned from this API should be stored in Redis to increase performance and avoid calling the API multiple times for each transaction.
-The Redis data should expire according to the value returned from the API in the property time_next_update_utc and calculated according to the current datetime of the process being executed.
+	   Redis data should expire according to the value returned from the API in the property time_next_update_utc and calculated according to the current datetime of the process being executed.
 	   Example: If the Worker execute at "15/03/2023 23:00:01 +0000" and the response value of the API was "16/03/2023 00:00:01 +0000", the expiration time in Redis should be 1 hour
     2. The Worker should persist the transaction data in the Oracle database

 # Technical Requirements